Rock Creek Campus

 MT 155.
 Mechanical Systems.
 5 Credits.

 Examines basic mechanical components of complex mechatronics systems.
 Introduces basic functions and physical properties of mechanical components, as well as component materials, lubrication requirements, and surface properties.
 Includes systematic troubleshooting techniques, troubleshooting strategies, preventative maintenance, and electrical and mechanical component safety.
 Includes technical documentation such as electrical/mechanical drawings, data sheets, and specifications of mechanical elements.
-Prerequisites: (MTH 58 or MTH 60), (WR 115 and RD 115) or IRW 115 or equivalent placement.
+Prerequisites: MTH 58 or MTH 60, or any course for which MTH 58 or MTH 60 is a prerequisite or equivalent placement, and (WR 115 and RD 115) or IRW 115 or equivalent placement.
 Prerequisite/concurrent: MT 151.
 Audit available.

 MT 163.
 Pneumatics.
 2 Credits.